<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=537281&amp;fmt=gif">

 "If you’re not human, then you become just a transaction.”

-There’s simply no reference point for the mind-bending amount technology is going to morph the way people will live five, 10, or 50 years from now.
+There’s simply no reference point for the mind-bending amount technology will morph the way people will live five, 10, or 50 years from now.
 But Sweetgreen knows that keeping ahead of the curve is the only way of ensuring they’ll have a shot at meeting customers on the other side of the momentous change to come.
-What its founders understand best is that running a restaurant brand in the not too distant future will need to mean far more than merely having restaurants on the ground.
+What its founders understand best is that running a restaurant brand in the not-too-distant future will need to mean far more than merely having restaurants on the ground.

 “When we think of the future, Sweetgreen will be a food brand, and how you can experience it will be in so many different ways.
 It doesn’t have to be a restaurant, it doesn’t have to be a delivery person at your doorstep, it can be something else,” Ru said.

-If nothing else, Sweetgreens’ cleverly publicized efforts to support the communities they’re in, its music festivals, as well as initiatives like the Sweetgreen in Schools program, offer tangible reminders of its commitment to “connect people to real food.”
+If nothing else, Sweetgreens’ cleverly publicized efforts to support the communities they’re in, its music festivals, and initiatives like the Sweetgreen in Schools program offer tangible reminders of its commitment to “connect people to real food.”

 “These are the things that make brands really human.
 If you’re not human, then you become just a transaction,” Ru said.
 “Finding moments to be human is what really builds brands for the future.”